 Drive Silverado Trail/CA-121 and Highway 29

-A fall foliage trip isn’t complete without cruising up Silverado Trail/CA-121 (on the east side of the valley) from Carneros to Calistoga and then back down the valley via Highway 29 (on the west side of the valley) as the sun sets on the Mayacamas mountains, casting its golden rays on the garnet, gold, and emerald hillsides.
+A fall foliage trip isn’t complete without cruising up Silverado Trail/CA-121 (on the east side of the valley) from Carneros to Calistoga and then back down the valley via Highway 29 (on the west side of the valley) as the sun sets on the Mayacamas mountains.

 Oak Knoll Avenue near Napa